fido-device-onboard/pri-fidoiot/component-samples/demo/reseller/README.md

 **IMPORTANT: Not recommended to enable this setting especially on production systems.**

-# Starting the Reseller service
+# Starting the Reseller Service

 Refer the [Docker Commands](../README.md/#docker-commands) to start the service.

-***NOTE*** The database file located at \<fdo-pri-src\>/component-samples/demo/reseller/target/data/reseller.mv.db is not deleted during 'mvn clean'.
+***NOTE***: The database file located at \<fdo-pri-src\>/component-samples/demo/reseller/target/data/reseller.mv.db is not deleted during 'mvn clean'.
 As a result, the database schema and tables are persisted across docker invocations.
 Please delete the file manually, if you encounter any error due to persisted stale data.

 # FDO PRI Reseller REST APIs